foxglove/mcap/docs/specification/README.md

 #### Use of chunk records

 MCAP files can have Schema, Channel, and Message records written directly to the data section, or they can be written into Chunk records to facilitate indexing and compression.
 Schema, Channel, and Message records must either all be written inside chunks, or all outside of chunks.
-A data section containing Chunk records may not contain any Schema, Channel, or Message records and vice-versa.
+Reader implementations may assume that if any Chunk records exist, all Schema, Channel, and Message records can be found inside Chunk records.

 ### Summary Section